 \begin{corollary} If a class of unary semigroups $K$ is contained in $\mathcal{EPI}$ and satisfies a mixed identity then $K$ consists of epigroups and $K\subseteq\mathcal E_n$ for some $n$. \end{corollary}

 \begin{proof} Suppose that $K$ satisfies a mixed identity $u=v$.
-Substitute some letter $x$ to all letters occurring in this identity.
-Then we obtain an identity of the form $x^n=w$ for some positive integer $n$ and some non-semigroup word $w$ depending on the letter $x$ only.
-According to Lemma~\ref{identity in EPI}, the variety $\mathcal{EPI}$ satisfies an identity of the form~\eqref{w=x^p(x^q)*}.
-Therefore, the class $K$ satisfies the identities
+Substitute some letter $x$ for all letters occurring in this identity.
+Then we obtain an identity of the form $x^n=w$ for some positive integer $n$ and some non-semigroup word $w$ depending on $x$ only.
+By Lemma~\ref{identity in EPI}, $\mathcal{EPI}$ satisfies an identity of the form~\eqref{w=x^p(x^q)*}.
+Therefore, $K$ satisfies

-So, the identity $x^n=x^{n+1}\,\overline x$ holds in the class $K$.
-It is well known (see~\cite[p.\,334]{Shevrin-05}, for instance) that if a unary semigroup $S\in K$ satisfies this identity then $S$ is an epigroup of index $\le n$. \end{proof}
+So, the identity $x^n=x^{n+1}\,\overline x$ holds in $K$.
+It is well known (see, e.g.,~\cite[p.\,334]{Shevrin-05}) that if a unary semigroup $S\in K$ satisfies this identity then $S$ is an epigroup of index $\le n$. \end{proof}

-If $w\in F$ then $t(w)$ stands for the last letter of $w$.
+If $w\in F$, then $t(w)$ stands for the last letter of $w$.

 \begin{lemma} For any word $u$, there is a word $u^\ast$ such that the variety $\mathcal{EPI}$ satisfies the identity $u=u^\ast z$ where $z\equiv t(u)$. \end{lemma}